 BA Dartmouth College, 1996

 Christopher D’Addario teaches and studies early modern British literature.
 His teaching interests include Shakespeare and early modern drama, Milton, sixteenth- and seventeenth-century poetry and prose, transatlantic literature, and the literature of the city.
-He is the author of Exile and Journey in Seventeenth-Century Literature (Cambridge University Press, 2007).
-He is also the co-editor of the forthcoming collection Light Mosaics: Texts and Readers in the Age of Marvell (Manchester University Press, 2018).
-His current book project investigates the interplay between everyday life and early modern literature, specifically in ca. 1600 London.
+He is the author of Exile and Journey in Seventeenth-Century Literature (Cambridge, 2007) and Urban Aesthetics in Early Modern London: The Invention of the Metaphysical (under contract, Cambridge).
+He is also the co-editor with Matthew Augustine of Texts and Readers in the Age of Marvell (Manchester University Press, 2018).
 His essays have appeared in various journals, including ELH, Philological Quarterly, English Literary Renaissance, and The Huntington Library Quarterly.
-They have also been included in essay collections such as Political Turmoil: Early Modern British Literature in Transition, 1623-1660 (forthcoming, Cambridge, 2018),The New Milton Criticism (Cambridge, 2012) and The Literatures of the Exile in the English Revolution and Its Aftermath (Ashgate, 2010).
+They have also been included in essay collections such as Political Turmoil: Early Modern British Literature in Transition, 1623-1660 (Cambridge, 2018),The New Milton Criticism (Cambridge, 2012) and The Literatures of the Exile in the English Revolution and Its Aftermath (Ashgate, 2010).